codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 ## How it works​

-1. Create your Xero app.
-Ensure that you have Xero approval for Bank Feeds.
+1. Create a Xero app.
+You'll need to obtain Xero's approval for Bank Feeds.
 2. CROSSREF TO Set up the integration.
 3. Your end user can set up a bank feed either by starting from within your UI, or from Xero's "Add bank account" functionality by searching for the client name where they will then be redirected to your UI.
 4. After authentication, end users will be able to create account mappings and feed connections using the Codat-provided UI. // also refer to managing and deleting connections.

    :::info
    Alternatively, you can build your own mapping and feed management UI (Note: This option will become available in an upcoming release).